Panthers A1 Limited Edition Print

 - Print reproduced from original Biro drawing by Jane Lee McCracken

 - Paper: Hahnemühle Photo Rag 308gsm

 - Size: 60 x 84cm

 - Print is signed and numbered by Jane

-Sunderland artwork celebrates the rich cultural heritage of the City of Sunderland, granted city status in 1992.
-Magnificent black panthers, which signify the city's pride in Sunderland Association Football Club and its Blackcats mascots, assemble on the Wearmouth Bridge.
-Layered elements include the Penshaw Monument and the launch of cargo ship Victoria City, symbolising the legacy of Sunderland's proud shipbuilding industry.
+Celebrating the rich cultural heritage of the City of Sunderland, granted city status in 1992 this drawing depicts iconic Wearside landmarks and acknowledges Mackem pride for their city and football club.
+Magnificent black panthers, of Sunderland Association FC also known as the Black Cats, assemble on the Wearmouth Bridge.
+Layered elements include the Penshaw Monument and the launch of cargo ship Victoria City, symbolising the legacy of Sunderland's eminent shipbuilding industry.
+The name Mackem is mostly thought to have derived from the phrase mackem and tackem, which refers to making ships in Sunderland shipyards and taking them down the river Wear to sea.
 Striding across the bridge is a representation of a black cat caricature from a 1930’s football card.
-Homage to the city's glassmakers is paid through the glass like appearance of sections of the Wearmouth Bridge, the sparkling eyes of the panthers and glass tug boats sailing down the river Wear.
+Homage to the city's prestigious glassmakers is paid through the glass like appearance of sections of the Wearmouth Bridge, the sparkling eyes of the panthers and glass tug boats sailing down the river Wear.
 The ghost like presentation of the little boats suggests the demise of the region’s shipyards.
-Sitting on top of the bridge next to the large panther is an effigy of the black cat that lived at SAFC’s legendary Roker Park Stadium during the early 1900s.
+Sitting on top of the bridge next to the large panther’s paw, is an effigy of what some historians believe to be the original black cat, a stray that lived at SAFC’s legendary Roker Park Stadium during the early 1900s.
 An illuminated twilight setting emphasises the city’s monumental landmarks in this deconstruction of the city of Sunderland coat of arms.